UPDATE (October 4th 2019): Sign-ups for Season 1 are now closed. Season 2 sign-ups will open in early December 2019.

 The first season began in October 2018 and the Spring 2019 Grand Finals took place in April 2019 at Insomnia Gaming Festival.

 Mark Ward, Head of Computer Science, Business and Vocational Studies Faculty at St. John Fisher Catholic Voluntary Academy, who takes part in the Championships, said: “Being involved in the British Esports Association Championships last year created a huge buzz around school and allowed students to represent their school, who otherwise may not have had the opportunity to do so.

 “We started Season 1 with one squad per game and as momentum grew, by Season 2 our squad had pretty much doubled in size.
 This is only going to grow further looking ahead to the start of the new season.

 “Esports allows pupils to develop soft skills such as teamwork, problem solving, working under pressure and communication all whilst ‘playing games’ and this exciting world is open to everyone – we currently have pupils from years 10 to 13 in our squad, all working together.
 I’m not sure there are other school-based more traditional sports that allow pupils from different age brackets to compete like this.”

 Schools and colleges are able to enter multiple teams into the Championships.
 The entry fee for the British Esports Championships is £25 per school or college for the 2019/20 academic year, plus £5 per team, per game, per season.
 For example, if a school wanted to enter one Rocket League team for both seasons, this would be £35.

-If you are interested in taking part in the 2019/20 national championships, please sign up here.
-Registration closes on September 30th.
+If you are interested in taking part in the 2019/20 national championships, sign ups to Season 1 are now closed.
+Season 2 sign-ups open in early December 2019.
 For more info, visit our Championships hub or read our downloadable guide here.